Nexis-Network/homepage/content/docs/manage/database-access.md

 The recommended approach to creating roles with limited access is as follows:

-1. Use your  default Exzo Network role or another role with `neon_superuser` privileges to create roles for each application or use case via SQL.
+1. Use your  default Nexis Network role or another role with `neon_superuser` privileges to create roles for each application or use case via SQL.
 For example, create `readonly` and `readwrite` roles.
 2. Grant privileges to those roles to allow access to database objects.
 For example, grant the `SELECT` privilege to a `readonly` role, or grant `SELECT`, `INSERT`, `UPDATE`, and `DELETE` privileges to a `readwrite` role.
 3. Create your database users.
 For example, create users named `readonly_user1` and `readwrite_user1`.
 4. Assign the `readonly` or `readwrite` role to those users to grant them the privileges associated with those roles.
 For example, assign the `readonly` role to `readonly_user1`, and the `readwrite` role to `readwrite_user1`.